How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

 These are the three books I’d recommend.

-Over the last few years I’ve read these books, worked in person with all the authors and done their online courses.
+Over the last few years, I’ve read these books, worked in person with all the authors, and taken their online courses.

-I’ve watched them all grow, and keep growing to where they are now.
+I’ve watched them all grow to where they are now.

 They generously offer battle-tested marketing advice without any crappy trendy fads and gimmicks.